 Local Nature Recovery Strategy survey

-For regular progress updates sign up to Somerset Environmental and Ecological News or follow Somerset Council on social media.
+Get regular progress updates.
+Sign up to Somerset Environmental and Ecological News and via Somerset Council’s social media – see links in the footer below.

 Why do we need a Local Nature Recovery Strategy (LNRS)?